mutantlabs/TwitterRest/README.md

         })
 ```

 The user is now on twitter.com and may have to login.
-Once authenticated with Twitter they will will either have to click on allow/deny, or will be automatically redirected back to the callback in this case its example.domain.com/success
+Once authenticated with Twitter they will will either have to click on allow/deny, or will be automatically redirected back to the callback. in this case its example.domain.com/success

 Once the user has returned to /success and allowed access we need to build a new TwitterOAuth object using the temporary credentials.

 ```php